kehers/kehers.github.com/_posts/2017-07-07-a-quick-look-at-google-cloud-functions.markdown

 The bad parts:

-1. No environmental variables.
+1. No environment variables.
 This is top on my list.
 I was really amazed Google would miss a feature like that.
 2. No custom domain support.
 This means I can't map a Cloud Function URL like `https://us-central1-suet-170506.cloudfunctions.net/suethooks` behind a URL like `https://hooks.suet.co/`
 3. I know this is not HTTP related or for my use case but Cloud Functions could use scheduler triggers.
 (A scheduler allows you set when or a recurrent interval to run a function.
 This makes a good use for running cron jobs).